 - Salt your tomatoes as this makes them release their juices, resulting in a tomato that is less watery and more intensely flavoured.

-- Gently rub the oregano (if you are using) between your fingers for a few moment# before adding it to your salad, the warmth will help release the oregano’s flavour.
+- Gently rub the oregano (if you are using) between your fingers for a few moments before adding it to your salad, the warmth will help release the oregano's flavour.